OniiCoder/studili/README.md

 ### Technologies
 Android

 Java

 ### Uses
 For disciplined studying

 achieve a lot by having little pieces of the Big Cake.

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 For more details see [Studili WebPage](https://peterperez.github.io/studili/).